gridxdev/bluegrid-docs/Writerside/topics/introduction/Term-and-definition.md

     </def>
     <def title="Selected shape">
         <p>
-            A shape is selected by user actions and is displayed in selected state.
+            A shape is selected through user actions and is displayed in the selected state.
         </p>
         <p>
             Users select a shape to perform actions such as moving, rotating, scaling, deleting, copying, changing the style format, subscribing materials, unsubscribing from materials and more.